-(2) Stock options were issued for the first time in 2018.
-The value of stock options set out above is based on the Black Scholes valuation model.
+(2)The value of stock options set out above is based on the Black Scholes valuation model.
 See table following for further details.

 (3) Mr. Ruhl was appointed President and Chief Executive Officer in February, 2019.
 Mr. Ruhl joined the Company as Senior Vice-President, Engineering on November 1, 2015 and was appointed Chief Operating Officer in 2017.
-Prior to joining the Company Mr. Ruhl was the Managing Director of Canadian National Railway's Marine Division.

 (4) Mr. Tiffin was appointed Senior Vice-President Operations & Technical on February 7, 2019, prior to which Mr. Tiffin was Vice-President, Operations since July 2016.
-Mr. Tiffin joined Algoma as Director, Marine Operations in January 2015.

 (5) Mr. DeRosario was appointed Vice-President, Commercial on October 1, 2020.
-Prior to this appointment, Mr. DeRosario was Assistant Vice-President, Marketing since January 1, 2108.
+Prior to this appointment, Mr. DeRosario was Assistant Vice-President, Marketing since January 1, 2018.